 Creating and Using Links

-With Scrivito, editors don’t need to worry about links and their up-to-dateness as the CMS manages them automatically.
+With Scrivito Web Builder, editors don’t need to worry about links and their up-to-dateness as the Web Builder manages them automatically.
 For example, when creating a page from within a navigation, the page can afterwards be moved to a different location without having to manually adjust the links pointing to any page involved in this operation.
 Linking a piece of text to a page is as easy as selecting the text and choosing the target via the Content Browser.

 Developers can easily have sortable navigations generated automatically.
-See the Scrivito.ChildListTag documentation for details, or the tutorial on Building a Child Navigation Widget.
+See the Scrivito.ChildListTag documentation for details.

 For those of you wanting to construct links programmatically, here’s an overview of Scrivito’s built-in support for handling them.